-When it comes to recreational activities, especially for children, trampolines are definitely one of the most popular choices, but do you know that in most of the trampolines springs are the most essential part for its smooth and safe functioning?
+When it comes to recreational activities, especially for children, trampolines are definitely one of the most popular choices, but do you know that in trampolines springs are the most essential part for their smooth and safe functioning?
 Most people believe that it is the trampoline’s fabric that launches you into the air; however, in fact, it is the system of springs attached to the fabric.
 When you jump on a trampoline, your body weight forces the trampoline downward, which further creates pressure in springs, generating a counterforce stored in springs that throws you upward.

 8. Shock Absorbers

 Springs are essentially used in pneumatic and hydraulic shock absorbers where they help absorb and damp shock impulses by converting kinetic energy, generated in the shock, into heat.
 The most common example of shock absorbers is vehicle suspension that mostly uses coil springs or leaf springs.